milesgwood/milesgwood.github.io/pages/dreamweaver/work-notes.md

 `F12`  - opens up the browser live preview
 `CNTRL + E` - Quick edit the stylesheet from within the HTML

 I was really hopeful for the quick edit function for sass.
-Unfortunatly quick edit only lets you edit the compiled css and not the sass.
+Unfortunately quick edit only lets you edit the compiled css and not the sass.
 That sucks.

 ## Dynamically creating New Items